scrudgey/DJ2020/tutorial.md

     . prevent burglar interface power relay before we get tehre . can use wheel menu during dialogue
-    . prevent using burglar mode while walking up to door
+    . prevent using burglar mode while walking up to door . prevent using the key menu during dialogue
+    . prevent using key while walking up to door

-    pause hack software selector while cutscene dialogue is active prevent using the key menu during dialogue prevent using key while walking up to door
+    . pause hack software selector while cutscene dialogue is active . hide disconnect button
+    . allowburglarinterface false before concluding door segment ?
+    * key segment is broken in some way
+    * ▮
+    * disconnect button uninteractible color
+    * can click status bar during dialogue
+    * (status bar appears after closing escape menu)
+    * can cut through other fences.
+    * mentor portait
+    *.* can leave the lab
+    . attack surface on closet door

-    third person view in air duct is broken allowburglarinterface false before concluding door segment ? can leave the lab
+    . third person view in air duct is broken

-# system

-exit to neighborhood
-enter from title screen
+* enter from title screen
+* initial flicker
+* UI changes-
+    - outline text
+    . move visibility meter
+. datafile visibility on map should be set?
+* possible to cut the wrong fence?
+* pulling out gun by the fence- weird behavior
+* insertion point on map is wrong
+* escapability
+* exit to neighborhood
+* changing into third person view before dialogues like cyberdeck sequence
+    * verify this works: start of interior
+* verify wander correction
+. when starting a new game, toggle for skipping tutorial / intro . bar cutscene

-# gameplay elements
+# tutorial finalization
-fix up graphics for weapon wheel menu make character heads bob a little bit as they talk? redraw jack portrait
-"you have no keys" / "you have no data"
+exploit can be used early: fix this after tuning software camera data location? pulling gun before door allowed me to burglar door early?

+camera movement is jumpy

 scheduling with brett
 opportunistic hire